 A postcard of the 1950s shows the parade as seen from the top of the Kingsway cinema.

-The Archive has no useful old picture for number 10 (currently Forbes opticians, number 198, in 2019).
-Is has been identified as previously split into Thanes greengrocers and Hills shoe shop (which is thought to have closed in 1960).
+The Archive has no useful old picture for number 10 (in 2019, Forbes opticians, number 198.)
+It has been identified as previously split into Thanes greengrocers and Hills shoe shop (which is thought to have closed in 1960).
 Later this became Green’s opticians.

 Over time, the Archive hope to provide links in this page to articles on all the individual shops within Kingsway Parade.